-A bionic leg is an electromechanical device that attaches to the human body and attempts to replicate the functionality of a natural leg.
+A bionic leg is an electromechanical device that attaches to the human body via a socket and attempts to replicate the functionality of a natural leg.

 It always consists of sensors, a microprocessor ankle/foot or knee, and at least one battery.

 Understanding the Technical Challenges for Bionic Legs